Skip to main content

 Face-of-evil monsters can also work in more psychological features when done mindfully.
 A good example of this would be Pennywise from Stephen King’s IT.
 This carnivorous clown doesn’t have “reasons” for eating the children of Derry, and it doesn’t need them.
 Pennywise is the personification of childhood trauma, any dark or evil thing that either consumes or scars any child it can get its claws around.
 The Losers overpower It not by addressing their own capacity to become like Pennywise, but in working through their traumas and finding strength in each other until Pennywise has no power over them.

 A lot of the monsters in Pan’s Labyrinth fall more along this vein.
 Del Toro has drawn explicit links between some of the monsters and real-life historical events and figures.
-You have something like The Pale Man, this monster who sees with his hands, has been specified as a reflection of the child sexual abuse scandals within the Catholic Church, though the image of piles of children’s shoes also recalls the gas chambers of the Nazi Concentration Camps.
+You have something like The Pale Man, this monster who sees with his hands, who has been specified as a reflection of the child sexual abuse scandals within the Catholic Church, though the image of piles of children’s shoes also recalls the gas chambers of the Nazi Concentration Camps.
 But these connections are also vague within the text itself, and the film doesn’t wind up making a lot of commentary on these real-life monsters within the story.

 Its commentary is much more overt as it relates to the central villain: Captain Vidal.